Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

-## 3. Visualization Section
+## 3. Visualization Part

 ![PixPin\_2026-06-04\_08-13-07](https://github.com/user-attachments/assets/ad330973-579c-47b7-8ea7-dba16c3634de )\
 _&#x46;igure 3: Visualization_

-## 4. Parameter Configuration Section
+## 4. Parameter Configuration Part

-The Parameter Configuration Section contains five tabs, the Device Connection, the Algorithm enable, the Parameters, the Soft-pack depalletizing, and the Result log.

 ### 4.1 Device Connection tab

 When clicking the Device Connection menu, the content will then be at the right side of the displays, as shown in Figure 4 red box.
-The Center Connection section shows the information of the center AlgPlatformViewer is connected to.
+The information of the centers AlgPlatformViewer has detected will be displayed under the [Discover Centers] button.

 * Center Address: The IP address of the center that AlgPlatformViewer is connected to.
 * Center Port: The port number used by the center to transport all operational data streams.
 This includes sharing information about cameras connected to this center with other centers, as well as importing real-time 3D image data from cameras.
 * Broadcast Address: Defaults to "auto".
 In this mode, the center automatically broadcasts its IP address and Discovery Port information via a UDP packet.
 * Discovery Port: The port number used by the center to broadcast its IP address and port details to other centers within the same subnet.
 When a center receives a discovery packet from another center, it sends a response.
 This mechanism allows centers to discover each other and establish collaboration.
 * Timeout Value: The timeout duration in milliseconds (ms).
 This defines how long AlgPlatformViewer will attempt to connect to the center before stopping if a connection cannot be established.
-* Discover Centers: Clicking this button detects all centers on the same subnet and displays them below, and AlgPlatformViewer will automatically connect to the first center in the list.
-By clicking a center in the list, all virtual cameras created by that center will then appear in the Connection Management section.
-You can switch to a specific virtual camera's view in the Display section by clicking the virtual camera number.
+* [Discover Centers]: Clicking this button detects all centers on the same subnet and displays them below, and AlgPlatformViewer will automatically connect to the first center in the list.
+By clicking a center in the list, all virtual cameras created by that center will then appear in the Device Connection Part.
+You can switch to a specific virtual camera's view in the Visualization Part by clicking the virtual camera number.

 ![PixPin\_2026-06-02\_08-32-02](https://github.com/user-attachments/assets/c705796a-8db2-4514-97a7-fb07f074f8f2 )\
 _&#x46;igure 4：Connect to center_

-* Connect center: By clicking this button, the AlgPlatformViewer will manually connect to a selected center.
+* [Connect center]: By clicking this button, the AlgPlatformViewer will manually connect to a selected center.
 This is for the case if the subnet routing doesn't support UDP broadcast discovery.

 ### 4.2 Create an virtual camera

 When a computing board is connected to an camera, you need to create a corresponding virtual camera for it.

-* Go to the "Device Connection" interface and click "Create Virtual Camera" at the bottom.
+* Go to the "Device Connection" interface and click [Create Virtual Camera] at the bottom.
 A creation window will pop up.

 ![PixPin\_2026-06-02\_08-32-02](https://github.com/user-attachments/assets/c21a987d-1778-483b-9bfb-a5204c68f04b )\
 _&#x46;igure 5：Create Virtual Camera_

-* In the window, enter the "Camera Name" and click "Search Physical Cameras".
-Select the target camera from the search results and click "Add Selected" to add it to the "Base Cameras managed by the virtual camera" on the right side.
+* In the window, enter the "Camera Name" and click [Search Physical Cameras].
+Select the target camera from the search results and click [Add Selected] to add it to the "Base Cameras managed by the virtual camera" on the right side.

-* Select the target Base Camera under "Base Cameras managed by the virtual camera" and click "Create Virtual Camera" to complete the setup.
+* Select the target Base Camera under "Base Cameras managed by the virtual camera" and click [Create Virtual Camera] to complete the setup.
 The newly created virtual camera will appear in the virtual camera list on the left, ready for subsequent connection and operation.

 ![PixPin\_2026-06-02\_08-32-02](https://github.com/user-attachments/assets/6feedd18-a414-40fb-95f1-9d865c2af870 )\
 _&#x46;igure 6：Add real cameras_